typelevel/cats-effect/docs/recipes.md

 ```

-In this example, `longRunningTask` is started, but the server returns to the client without waiting for the task to finish.
+In this example, `longRunningTask` is started in the background.
+The server returns to the client without waiting for the task to finish.